UTSA Lingo 101

 C- = 1.67 points x 3 semester credit hours = 5.01 grade points

 F = 0 points x 3 semester credit hours = 0 grade points

 Add up the credit hours attempted = 15

 Add up the grade points earned = 33

 Divide the grade points by the credit hours for GPA = 2.20

 The student records system keeps a calculation for each semester or term of UTSA coursework and also gives an overall UTSA GPA for all semesters or terms of UTSA coursework.

 ACADEMIC ADVISOR – a professional staff advisor who assists students with academic planning and supports students in ways that promote academic success.
-All freshmen who have declared college majors are advised by staff at the Colleges’ Freshman Advising Center.
-Other undergraduate students, who are sophomores through seniors, are advised by professional staff in the college academic advising centers of the students’ majors.
-(Faculty can serve as mentors and advisors in various colleges.)
+All undergraduate students, are advised by professional staff determined by their chosen major. (*Faculty can serve as mentors and advisors in various colleges.)